hannahchuh/Active-Load-Map/README.md

 Find the link [here](https://alm-demo.firebaseapp.com)!
 For demonstration purposes login functionality has been disabled on the linked page (so you won't see the "loading" icon that would normally appear when the app retrieves the shipment data from the database).

 # About
 This app was created during a software development internship for a transportation and logistics company during the Summer of 2019.
 The frontend is written in React/Typescript and the backend is in Clojure.
+Google Maps API is used for geo-location, location autocomplete, and the map display.

 # Features
 Active Load Map is mobile friendly! <b>Screen captures</b> for what the mobile view looks like are coming soon!